akshatjoshi2001/Hackolympics-Problem3/README.md

 **Integrating with IFTTT**:

+* An applet on IFTTT is created which on recieving a command from Google Assistant will call a public API Endpoint.
+* Note that this applet is not public.
+Hence for testing purposes one will have to manually create the applet.

 **Public API Endpoint**:
 * The server is coded up inside a file named **server.js** present in the directory Server.